 The Art Rental Collection was initiated in 1967 as a Centennial project and officially launched as a public service in 1968.
-This service offers Regina Public Library clients the opportunity to rent, for a modest monthly rental fee, original works of art by Canadian artists.
-The Dunlop Art Gallery offers this service as part of its commitment to make art accessible and thereby stimulate interest in the visual arts.
+This service offers Regina Public Library customers the opportunity to rent original works of art by Canadian artists.
+Dunlop Art Gallery offers this service as part of its commitment to make art accessible, and to stimulate interest in the visual arts.

 The Art Rental Collection contains paintings, photographs, drawings and prints produced by artists from across Canada.
-A large number of Saskatchewan and western Canadian artists are featured.
-Art rental is an affordable way to enjoy original artworks in one's home or office without the expense of purchasing, framing or maintaining them.
+Many Saskatchewan and western Canadian artists are featured.